 Making up most of your bike, the material that it is made of is an important factor that determines its sturdiness and durability.
-Aluminum is affordable, lightweight, and has a sturdy base although it doesn’t boast great shock absorption.
-Steel is a good option but it is definitely on the heavier side.
+Aluminum is affordable, lightweight, and has a sturdy base, although it doesn’t boast great shock absorption.
+Steel is a good option because it is super strong and long-lasting, but it is definitely on the heavier side.
 It is super strong and will last you for a long time.
-Carbon is a material lighter than the other 2 mentioned above but it may be an expensive option.
+Carbon is a material lighter than the other two mentioned above, but it may be an expensive option.

-For maximum comfort, handlebars are set up higher than the seat is.
+For maximum comfort, handlebars are set up higher than the seat.
 The seat being higher than the handlebars is aerodynamic positioning that helps you ride faster but might not be very comfortable.
-You can look for either of these features that are adjustable in height so you can tweak them to your liking.
+You can look for either of these features that are adjustable in height, test them for yourself, and tweak them to your liking.

 - Wheel size

 700c is the standard size for most wheels and suits a wide variety of riders.
 This isn’t the most important factor though, as a wheel made of sturdy rubber will carry you well.

 Your fitness level and the kind of terrain you’re embarking on need to be kept in mind when you’re looking at gears for hybrid bikes.
 A flat surface won’t require all that many gears but an uneven one will.
 Even if you go uphill, you will need to opt for a bike with a lot of gear.